-Russia and Qatar will remain hosts of the next two World Cups after FIFA, soccer’s Zurich-based governing body, said its investigation into allegations of corruption in the award of the tournaments failed to find any evidence of significant wrongdoing.
-The leader of the probe, former U.S. Attorney Michael Garcia, complained that FIFA’s report didn’t reflect his conclusions and said he would take his objections to its appeals committee.
-There’s concern that the 2018 World Cup in Russia could become a flashpoint like the 2014 Sochi Olympics, which took place amid concerns about graft and civil rights, and were followed by the standoff over the country’s actions in Ukraine.
-There were also calls to strip Qatar of the 2022 event amid a drumbeat of claims that it bought the tournament.
-The U.K.’s Sunday Times newspaper said documents and e-mails show that more than $5 million in bribes was paid to help bring the World Cup to the tiny desert emirate, where summer temperatures reach 122 degrees Fahrenheit (50 Celsius).
-Qatar denies the allegations, and FIFA’s report suggested some of the claims were not substantiated.
-Qatar plans to lavish $200 billion on air-conditioned stadiums and related infrastructure, and there are reports of deaths and abuse of migrant workers.
-The tournament will probably be moved to the winter instead of June to avoid the searing heat, upsetting the professional league schedules.
-Sepp Blatter, the head of FIFA, has admitted the choice of Qatar was “a mistake.”
+FIFA, soccer’s Zurich-based governing body, was under fire again in November after its 18-month investigation into allegations of corruption in its host country selection process failed to find any significant wrongdoing.
+The leader of the probe, former U.S. Attorney Michael Garcia, resigned after saying a summary of his report released by FIFA wasn’t accurate.
+Russia’s 2018 tournament could become a flashpoint like the 2014 Sochi Olympics, where concerns about graft and civil rights were followed by the standoff over Russia’s annexation of part of Ukraine.
+There were calls to strip Qatar of the 2022 event after claims that it paid bribes to officials who voted for the tiny desert emirate, where summer temperatures reach 122 degrees Fahrenheit (50 Celsius).
+Qatar was cleared by the FIFA investigation.
+The country plans to lavish $200 billion on air-conditioned stadiums and related infrastructure, and there are reports of deaths and abuse of migrant workers.
+The tournament will probably be moved to the winter to avoid the searing heat, upsetting the professional league schedules.
+A final decision will be made in March.
+Sepp Blatter, the head of FIFA, has admitted that the decision to host the World Cup in Qatar’s summer was “a mistake.”

 Disputes over where to hold the World Cup have dogged the event since it was first played in 1930, when the selection of Uruguay resulted in only four European teams making the three-week trip for the tournament.
 Eight years later, Uruguay and Argentina boycotted the 1938 competition because it was given to Europe for the second straight time.
 FIFA experimented with a rotation around the various continents; now it will take bids only from those continents that haven’t hosted either of the last two tournaments.
 Despite claims by politicians, recent history shows there is little — if any — financial benefit to hosting the World Cup.
 South Africa, for example, recouped just a 10th of the money it spent on stadiums and infrastructure for the 2010 tournament, the first in Africa, though it provided a much-needed upgrade to the transportation system.
 Allegations about the award to Qatar, the first in the Middle East, began to surface soon after it beat competition from the U.S., Australia, South Korea and Japan in 2010.
 While Canada, Colombia, Mexico and the U.S. are considering making bids for the 2026 tournament, the U.S. doesn’t plan to submit an offer unless rules are changed to provide more transparency in the voting.